-Gigi is also the author of A Certain Strain of Peculiar, a Bank Street College Best Children’s Book of the Year; Chancey of the Maury River, A William Allen White Masters list title for grades 3-5; and Come August, Come Freedom, her first work of historical fiction, which was selected by the Southern Independent Booksellers Alliance as a Fall 2012 Okra Pick, chosen by Bank Street College as a Best Children’s Book of the Year, selected by the Virginia Library Association as a Jefferson Cup Honor book, and won the Library of Virginia’s People’s Choice Award for Fiction.
-Most recently, her fifth novel, Macadoo of the Maury River, was released by Candlewick Press in August 2013.
+Gigi is also the author of A Certain Strain of Peculiar, a Bank Street College Best Children’s Book of the Year; Chancey of the Maury River, A William Allen White Masters list title for grades 3-5; and Come August, Come Freedom, her first work of historical fiction, which was selected by Bank Street College as a Best Children’s Book of the Year, chosen by the Virginia Library Association as a Jefferson Cup Honor book, and won the Library of Virginia’s People’s Choice Award for Fiction.
 In 2012, Gigi received a Theresa Pollak Prize for Excellence in the Arts from Richmond Magazine.
-She was two new books forthcoming from Candlewick Press in 2015, Dante of the Maury River and Two for Joy.
+She was selected the 2017 Pat Asch Social Justice Fellow by YWCA Richmond.

 Gigi likes to write about inter-generational relationships and girls who find solace, strength, and inspiration from their faith and in the natural world.
 A Mississippi native, she grew up in Mechanicsville, Virginia and lives in Richmond with her family.
 Connect with Gigi on Twitter, Facebook, Instagram, or at www.gigiamateau.com